Fees and Financial Regulations

 Certain programs or classes or those with non-traditional semesters may have special refund schedules.
 Students are encouraged to consult with their program office to determine if a special schedule applies.

-The above information regarding cancellation of tuition charges and fees after complete withdrawal from the University may not apply to entering students who are recipients of federal aid; those students should check with the Student Accounts Office for the applicable cancellation schedule.
 Federal regulations require that financial aid recipients use refunds to repay financial aid received for that semester’s attendance.
 This policy applies to institutional aid as well.

 If a recipient of federal financial aid withdraws from the University or reduces his or her course load, federal regulations require that the University reevaluate the student’s eligibility to determine the amount of aid the student is allowed to retain.
 If there is a credit balance on the student’s account after the federal funds have been adjusted, institutional funds will be recovered from that amount.